Key takeaways:

 Industrial facilities

 Industrial access control systems help manage access to highly sensitive materials and equipment.
-Not to mention, these facilities are often subject to strict regulations that uphold limited access to the facility.
+These facilities are often subject to strict regulations that uphold limited access.

 So, pairing access control alongside other facility security and providing necessary training for authorized individuals helps maintain the facility’s well-being.
 Of course, if a security breach does occur, access control audit logs assist in identifying the person responsible and taking swift action.